 - Nacho toppings

-- Add it to cilantro brown rice and top with your favorite toppings
+- Add it to cilantro lime brown rice and top with your favorite toppings

 - Mix with a can of crushed tomatoes and use with pasta, taco spaghetti